nose-devs/nose/README.txt

 --with-id

    Enable plugin TestId:  Activate to add a test id (like #1) to each test name output.
-After you've run once to generate test ids, you can re-run individual tests by activating the plugin and passing the ids (with or without the # prefix) instead of test names.
 Activate with --failed to rerun failing tests only.
 [NOSE_WITH_ID]

 --id-file=FILE